Chung-Research-Group/AIM/docs-builder/source/Input-Output Data Files.rst

     5.0     0.008703644
     6.0     0.0103347517

 The meta information tags are specified at the beginning of the input file followed by the isotherm data.
-The firdst column specifies the pressure values, while the second column specifies the gas uptake values.
+The first column specifies the pressure values, while the second column specifies the gas uptake values.

-We recommend following the guidelines below while preparing the generic input data file
+We recommend the following guidelines for preparing the generic input data file

 * The first column of the isotherm data should contain pressure values, and the second column should contain gas adsorption uptake (adsorption loading) values.
 * The columns should be separated either by a single tab, whitespace, or comma.